Understand the Canadian education system

 The intermediate education stage is considered the transition from childhood to adolescence.
 It refers to grades 7 and 8 of a student's academic career.
 At this stage, students begin preparing for more formalised academic requirements and taking elective courses that provide different experiences and opportunities.

-In addition to the elective courses, students in the Canadian education system at the intermediate stage are required to take English/language arts, mathematics, science, and social studies classes along with physical education classes.
+In addition to the elective courses, students in the Canadian education system at the intermediate stage must take English/language arts, mathematics, science, and social studies classes along with physical education classes.
 Students have the option of taking French as a second language class if their school offers it.

 ii.
 High school education

-At the end of their high school education, Canadian students typically write an exam called the Provincial Exam (or something similar).
+At the end of their high school education, Canadian students typically take the Provincial Exam (or something similar).
 This exam tests their knowledge of the subjects they studied and serves as a way to evaluate their academic performance.

 Also read: Is higher education free in Canada?